altwalker/altwalker/docs/overview.md

-[Model-Based Testing](https://en.wikipedia.org/wiki/Model-based_testing) is a testing technique which offers a way of generating tests cases based on models, models that describe the behavior (functionality) of the system under test.
+[Model-Based Testing](https://en.wikipedia.org/wiki/Model-based_testing) is a testing technique which offers a way of generating tests cases based on models, models that describe the behaviour (functionality) of the system under test.

 The role of the model is to describe the system under tests.
 The goal when designing models is to represent the part of the system you want to test, usually you will